bojosteph/bojosteph.github.io/_posts/2019-03-08-sinatra_event_app_my_sinatra_portfolio_project.markdown

 <li>A user is required to Sign-Up or Log-In to Access Account</li>
 </ul>
 <br>
-User as Event Creator Should Be
+User as Event Creator Should Be able to
 <ul>
 <li>View all Events</li>
 <li>Create an Event</li>